ARM-software/arm-trusted-firmware/docs/plat/marvell/armada/build.rst

 - DEBUG

         Default is without debug information (=0). in order to enable it use ``DEBUG=1``.
-        Must be disabled when building UART recovery images due to current console driver implementation that is not compatible with Xmodem protocol used for boot image download.
+        Can be enabled also when building UART recovery images, there is no issue with it.

+        Production TF-A images should be built without this debug option!

 - LOG_LEVEL